redhat-best-practices-for-k8s/certsuite-sample-workload/README.md

 If you are using a different test partner pod, please ensure you provide these or the image will be unable to run all CNF Certification tests.

-## test-parner deployment label
+## test-partner deployment label

-It is mandatory for the test-parner pod deployment to contain the next label in its metadata section:
+It is mandatory for the test-partner pod deployment to contain the next label in its metadata section:
 - test-network-function.com/generic: orchestrator

 The label is needed by [test-network-function](https://github.com/test-network-function/test-network-function) so its autodiscover function can filter out non-CNF deployments.